 That way all the people that are interested in intermittent fasting might see my post and then follow along knowing that I am doing the same diet as them.
 So, whatever diet you might be on, use it to help grow your following.
 Here are some of the hashtags I like to use.

-I think city hashtags are a great tool to use.
+The top food hashtags of 2020 that are focused on city & location are a great way for you to find local followers.
 If you own a business or restaurant in town, definitely make sure to use a lot of city hashtags to get noticed by travelers looking for a place to dine.

 Local hashtags are best if you are running a business account or have a physical location and want to promote locally.